mam-luk/kipchak/README.md

 * Laravel for the HTTP client
 * Monolog
 * Team CuyZ for Valinor (Object Mapping / Data Trasnfer Objects)
-* Robert Allen for the Swagger PHP library
 * Byran Horna for Slim Session

 For a full list of packages within Kipchak, see https://github.com/mam-luk/kipchak/blob/master/composer.json#L14.